 Now, I'll admit: it's pretty lame to give yourself a nickname.
 But when I was 25 years old and my students started calling me Professor Graifer, it kind of blew me away.
 Since trivia is a game where the host is the key quizmaster and professors are known for their knowledgeable appearance and mastery of material, I thought it a snappy, easy-to-remember moniker that would help cement a following that was conducive to expansion.
-It proved to be successful and within a few months, I became an Area Manager for Challenge Entertainment in Central Florida and have successfully grown our region to include 8 weekly shows and 2 private monthly shows as of this writing that I have added to our lineup.
+It proved to be successful and within a few months, I became an Area Manager for Challenge Entertainment in Central Florida and have successfully grown our region substantially since I came on board.

 Working as an entertainer, I have been asked a lot by many of my players if I did any sports announcing, radio, or other voice work.
-I've been asked questions like that since I was in high school, and I decided to do something about it.
+I'd been asked questions like that since I was in high school, and I decided to finally do something about it.
 I've since become an announcer for professional wrestling, mixed martial arts, boxing and professional football, which has only enhanced my ambition to use my voice to make a living for myself and my family.
 I've even been known to pop up on occasion as a master of ceremonies for other events and even a DJ from time to time.
 Wherever an experienced speaker is needed, there's a chance you'll find me nearby.
 I have worked as a host for more than 200 sports events and probably another 500-600 trivia events.
 I've performed in five states (FL, GA, NV, NY, IN) and am hungry for more.

 So where do I go from here?
 I'm not sure, but I'm a big believer in serendipity, which has led me to where I am.
 I set my eyes on the horizon to chase a happy, satisfying life; but I always keep my head on a swivel so that I don't miss the many opportunities or "happy accidents" that life throws at me.
 The Young Professor is a brand born of a conglomeration of happy accidents, and I look forward to the many more that lie ahead.